-Out of all the things Languedoc has on offer, one that’ll keep visitors coming back again and again is the food.
-With fertile farmland in the region’s interior and a surprisingly expansive coast, ingredients from both land and sea are often as fresh and seasonal as you can get.
-If you’re heading to one of our luxury chateaux in Languedoc, make sure you try at least one of the unforgettable foodie experiences we’ve found and listed below – it’ll bring a whole new delicious dimension to your holiday!
+Out of all the things Languedoc has to offer, one that’ll keep you coming back time and time again is the food.
+With the region’s fertile farmland and a surprisingly expansive coast, its cuisine uses ingredients from both land and sea that are as fresh and seasonal as you can get.
+If you’re heading to one of our luxury chateaux in Languedoc, make sure you try at least one of these unforgettable foodie experiences in Languedoc.

 Just a hop, skip and a jump away from Montpellier is an area that many believe to be Languedoc’s most interesting wine region: Pic St. Loup.
 No one likes to be the designated driver, so spare your friends from pulling the short straw and arrange to visit this region as part of a guided tour instead.
-Montpellier Wine Tours will take care of the logistics so you can focus your energies entirely on the wine.
-Go for a half-day excursion and you’ll be able to fit in two estates and at least eight wines.
+Montpellier Wine Tours will take care of the logistics, with a half-day excursion including visits to at least two estates and sampling upwards of eight wines.
 A full-day tour will allow for three estates, lunch in a lovely lakeside restaurant and a minimum of 12 wines.

 Price Range: Tours starting from €65